radiantmediaplayer/rmp-vast/README.md

 The following methods must be querried when the `adstarted` event fires for the master linear ad.

 - `getCompanionAdsList(width, height)`: return (Array of Object|null).
-Each Object represents a companion ad.
+Each Object in the Array represents a companion ad.
 Input `width` and `height` parameters are used to select companion ads based on available width and height for display.
 Each companion ad Object is represented as:
 ```javascript
 {
   adSlotID: "RMPSLOTID-1"